Renato66/auto-label/README.md

 ### Labels Synonyms

-Sometimes labels can be set uppon other texts, as an example, if you have a label like `C: VCombobox` it would be hard to match the label in a normal issue, but you can provide a JSON to set it synonyms:
+Sometimes labels can be set upon other texts, as an example, if you have a label like `C: VCombobox` it would be hard to match the label in a normal issue, but you can provide a JSON to set it synonyms:

 ```
 labels-synonyms: '{"C: VCombobox":["combobox","v-combobox","combo box"]}'